Cantu held on $2 million bond for Green Bay murder

 “This is a bail hearing only, ma’am,” the court commissioner said.

 “I know.
 I know.
 But I just want to let him that he took my brother’s life.
 He was a person.
 He was loved.
-He did have a family.”
+He did have a family, just as you had a family.
+Yours is gone, too.”

 Copyright 2022 WBAY.
 All rights reserved.